Sensitive 3mm Imaging of Discrete Sources in the Fields of tSZ-Selected Galaxy Clusters: Comparisons with Other cluster samples

 There are two potential explanations for this.
-First, the Websky simulation always places radio sources at the centers of the clusters and the only sources further out are those not associated with that cluster.
+First, the Websky simulation always places radio sources at the centers of the clusters.
+The only sources further out are those not associated with that cluster.
 In practice, many real clusters contain point sources away from their centers.
-This is especially true at higher redshifts where sources may still be infalling towards the cluster centers.
+This is especially true at higher redshifts, where sources may still be infalling toward the cluster centers.
 For this to be the explanation, the Websky data should show an excess of flux in their centers equal to that missing further out.
-Although there is a slight excess of flux in the central 1$'$ of the Websky clusters, there is not enough of an excess to explain the excess of sources found between 1$'$ and 3$'$ in the M2-ACT sample.
-If the M2-ACT sources are split into a higher and lower redshift groups (at $z=0.4$), then it becomes clear that the majority of the sources observed away from the cluster centers are at higher redshifts.
-The Websky simulations do not capture this effect well.
+Although there is an excess of flux in the central $52''$ of the Websky clusters, there is not enough of an excess to explain the excess of sources found between 52$''$ and 3$'$ in the M2-ACT sample.
+If the M2-ACT sources are split into a higher- and lower-redshift groups (at $z=0.4$), then it becomes clear that the majority of the sources observed away from the cluster centers are at higher redshifts.
+The Websky simulations do not capture this change in source distribution with redshift well, but as the excess of flux in their centers is not equal to the deficit further out, the different distributions of sources within the clusters cannot be the only explanation.

 The second explanation is due to how a source affects the measured Compton-$y$.
-For the ACT DR5 pipeline sources less than 104$''$ of the cluster center (the null in Figure~\ref{fig:flux2yc}) reduce the measured Compton-$y$ so some clusters with strong sources in the center will be missed by tSZ surveys such as ACT.
-Sources further out increase the measured Compton-$y$ and could scatter lower mass clusters into the tSZ selected cluster sample.
-Compared to the underling cluster population a tSZ-selected cluster sample can be expected to have an underrepresented number of clusters with bright sources in their centers and an over representation of those further out.
+For the ACT DR5 pipeline, sources less than 104$''$ from the cluster center (the null in Figure~\ref{fig:flux2yc}) reduce the measured Compton-$y$ so some clusters with strong sources in the center will be missed by tSZ surveys such as ACT.
+Sources further out increase the measured Compton-$y$ and could scatter lower-mass clusters into the tSZ-selected cluster sample.
+Compared to the underlying cluster population, a tSZ-selected cluster sample can be expected to have an underrepresented number of clusters with bright sources in their centers and an overrepresentation of those further out (past 104$''$).
 A more quantitative analysis follows.